Who would have thought Croatian Wines would totally win us over and leave us wanting more!

 It was all of the above and more.

 The difference with this wine tour compared to other wine tours that we had been on was that Ana held a Level 3 Certificate as an International Sommelier and had extensive experience, passion and knowledge in the wine industry as well as the restaurant business where her family owns and runs a restaurant inside the walls of Dubrovnik.
 We learnt so much in such a short time about Croatian wines.
+If you are considering a Croatian vacation we can recommend visiting the wineries of the Peljasec Peninsula.

 As we travelled to the first winery on our visit Ana helped us to understand the wine industry of Croatia.